Buffon beaten on difficult PSG debut

 The 40-year-old goalkeeper, signed on a free from Juventus, played the first 45 minutes in the behind-closed-doors friendly.

-His debut began on a difficult note, giving away an early penalty which set Chambly on its way to a two-goal half-time lead.
+His debut began on a difficult note, giving away an early penalty which set Chambly on their way to a two-goal half-time lead.

 PSG's deficit came despite the presence of rumoured Barcelona target Adrien Rabiot, former Real Madrid forward Jese Rodriguez and United States international Timothy Weah in the starting XI.

-Buffon's next assignment with his new club is a more glamorous International Champions Cup clash with Bayern Munich in Austria on Sunday (AEST).
+Buffon's next assignment with his new club is a more glamorous International Champions Cup clash with Bayern Munich in Austria on Saturday.